jeany55/MyAccountant/README.md

 ![My Accountant](Docs/header1.png)

-Heavily inspired by AccountantClassic, see a breakdown by source - either by session, day, week, month, year, or all time.
+Heavily inspired by AccountantClassic, see a breakdown by source or zone - either by session, day, week, month, year, or all time.
 MyAccountant currently supports all versions of WoW.

 ## Features